maeck70/iota-iri_exporter/README.md

 # iota-iri_exporter

-This is an implementation of the iota-prom-exporter in Go that is typically used by Iota IRI nodes.
+This is an implementation of the functionality of iota-prom-exporter in Go that is typically used by Iota IRI nodes for Prometheus/Grafana monitoring.
+While creating the exporter in Go I decided to do this as an reimplementation, not as a straight port.
+The output is compatible with iota-prom-exporter, however, the exporter framwork is different.
+Interpretaton of the metrics is rebuild to match the iota-prom-exporter.

 I started this project to port the key IRI metrics to an exporter program written in Go due to the following concerns with the existing iota-prom-exporter written in node.js:

-1. One single (simple) executable that provides the input for Prometheus.
+1. One single (simple) executable that provides the key IRI status metrics for Prometheus.
-2. Only perform monitoring of the IRI node (no external info like BTC, ETH and Iota price).
+2. Only perform monitoring of the IRI node (no external metrics like BTC, ETH and Iota price).
 3. Stability by using the same model as the stock node_exporter as provided by Prometheus.

 As I am experimenting with building IRI nodes that use a minimum of resources, it became clear to me that I did not want the additional overhead of running a node.us program.
 In addition to that, the iota-node-exporter is also providing insight into external info like BTC, ETH and Iota market price which only adds unnecessary resources to the node.